WebDevBernard/AWS-Lambda-Project/README.md

 ### [View Live Demo](https://mythicplus.vercel.app/)

-- Please note, this data was taken from week 20 onward.
-Currenlty using fake data for testing.
+- Please note, this data was taken from week 20 onward, therefore is not accurate.

 ## About